pompeybug/website/src/articles/2020-11-20-virtual-open-meeting/index.md

 ---
-title: "PCF Open Forum Meeting - The first public meeting of the Portsmouth Cycle Forum since October 2019.
-How did you find cycling in Portsmouth during 2020?"
+layout: layouts/base.hbs
+title: "PCF Open Forum Meeting"
 date: "2020-11-20"
 ---

+The first public meeting of the Portsmouth Cycle Forum since October 2019.
+How did you find cycling in Portsmouth during 2020?

 ## About this Event